-Content-wise and from a philosophical point of view, the Whispering Wall has to do with ‘change’ or resistance to change, with time and space and with various other ontological questions.
+Content-wise and from a philosophical point of view, the Whispering Wall has to do with ‘change’ or resistance to change, with time and space and with various ontological questions.
 By connecting places, by creating virtual rooms using sound only, the Whispering Wall is a giant, virtual, audio world, that invisibly and inaudibly converges with the ‘real’ world.
 It is a heterotopia, or more precisely, it creates heterotopiae, liminal places.
 You enter a world in a world, which is existent and non-existent at the same time.

 From a social point of view, the audioworks are often based on or represent social and personal relationships, experiences, thoughts and ideas.
 It is as if you can hear yourself think, like a train of thought or the little voice in your head.
-Memories, thoughts, conversations, songs, sounds, music: the virtual sounds in the cloud are like the virtual sounds in our head.
+Memories, thoughts, conversations, songs, sounds, music: the virtual sounds in the cloud are like the virtual sounds in our heads.

 The liminal phase (derived from Latin, ‘limen’ meaning border, threshold or entrance) is a psychological, neurological or metaphysical subjective state of mind, existing as a border between two different existential area’s.
 Characteristic are ambiguity, openness, and indecision.
 One’s sense of identity disappears to a certain extent, causing disorientation.
 It is a transitional period in which existing borders of thinking, self knowledge and behavior become blurred; a situation that can lead to new insights and perspectives.